C64 OS GETTING STARTED GUIDE

 Most settings can be configured from within C64 OS.
 The Configure Tool ensures that C64 OS is able to make use of the hardware that is connected to your C64 on the first run.
 If your hardware configuration changes (for example, if your mouse breaks and you need to use a joystick) you can re-run the Configure Tool at any time, from the READY prompt.

-On the C64 OS system drive and partition, change current directory to "//os/settings/".
+To manually start the Configure Tool, change the current directory to "//os/settings/" on the C64 OS system drive and partition.
 Then load and run "configure".
-The device in the examples is #12.
-Use the device # assigned to your C64 OS system drive.
+The device in the examples below is #10.
+Use the devide # assigned to your C64 OS system drive.

 The yes or no questions about date and time may be answered according to your personal preference.